-Although most people do their best to treat their kitchen drains right, many people inadvertently do things that actually end up ruining their drains.
+Although most homeowners do their best to treat their kitchen drains right, many people inadvertently do things that actually end up ruining their drains.
 These often include:

 The Lack of a Sink Strainer

-When washing the dishes, food scraps leftover from your last meal can easily make its way into your drains.
+When washing the dishes, food scraps left over from your last meal can easily make their way into your drains.
 A few scraps of bread or several grains of rice may not seem like much initially, but this adds up quickly over time and can easily lead to a severely clogged kitchen drain.
 To prevent this, purchase a sink strainer and place it on top of your drain before you start washing the dishes.

 Using Harsh Liquid Clog Removers

 If you notice a minor clog starting to build up within your drains, you may instinctively reach for a bottle of clog remover.
 Be wary though, as studies have shown that a large number of over-the-counter liquid clog removers are too harsh for most pipes.
 Using too much clog remover or using it too often can corrode pipes and increase the likelihood of leaks.